Feb 14, 2024

 • Centralized solution: Doppler provides a centralized platform for managing secrets and configurations across multiple projects and environments.
 Developers can use Doppler to store and retrieve secrets, ensuring consistency and ease of access across CDK projects.

 • Built-in rotation support: Doppler supports built-in rotation, allowing developers to automate the process of updating secrets.
 This eliminates the need for manual rotation logic outside CDK.
-Doppler can trigger rotations automatically and propagate updated values to CDK projects seamlessly.
+Doppler can trigger rotations automatically and propagate updated values to CDK projects.

 • Real-time updates to secrets: With real-time updates to secrets across platforms and environments, when a secret is updated in Doppler, the new value can be automatically reflected anywhere with the help of Doppler CLI or SDK.